Tainá Müller

 Tainá Müller (born 1 June 1982) is a Brazilian actress.
 She is the oldest of three sisters, actress Tuti Müller and MTV VJ Titi Müller.

 Career

-At the age of 19, she began work as a VJ for MTV in Rio Grande do Sul, as well as working as a model, doing seasons in Milan, Hong Kong and Bangkok.
+At the age of 19, she began working as a VJ for MTV Brasil in Rio Grande do Sul, while also working as a model, doing seasons in Milan, Hong Kong, and Bangkok.

-In 2005, she moved to São Paulo and began to study theater.
-In 2007, she debuted in cinema with the film Cão Sem Dono, for which she was awarded Best Actress in Brazilian festivals.
-Shortly after she debuted in television on the Rede Globo show Eterna Magia as Laura Mascarenhas.
+In 2005, she moved to São Paulo and began studying theater.
+In 2007, she made her film debut in Cão Sem Dono, for which she received Best Actress awards at several Brazilian festivals.
+Shortly after, she made her television debut on the Rede Globo telenovela Eterna Magia, portraying Laura Mascarenhas.

 In 2014, she joined the cast of the soap opera Em Família, in which she plays Marina, a lesbian photographer who is in love with Clara Fernandes (Giovanna Antonelli).

 Personal life

 On 30 November 2013, Tainá Müller married her husband Henrique Sauer in a simple shamanic wedding ceremony in Mexico.
 Muller and husband welcomed their first child in April 2016.